-BOARD RECOMMENDATION.
-The Board of Directors of USA Waste recommends a vote FOR the Stock Purchase Plan which will benefit USA Waste by encouraging stock ownership by the employees of USA Waste.
+BOARD RECOMMENDATION: The Board of Directors of USA Waste recommends a vote FOR the Stock Purchase Plan which will benefit USA Waste by encouraging stock

 VOTE REQUIRED FOR APPROVAL.
 The affirmative vote of the holders of a majority of the shares of USA Waste Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon is required to approve the Stock Purchase Plan.